 Bristol Types 5 through 7 are consistent with diarrhoea.
 Type 5 suggests that a lack of fibre is the main problem, while 6 and 7 suggest an inflammatory process.
 When there’s too much water but not enough fibre in your stool, it causes your poop to become too soft – usually, the fibre in your poop soaks up the water.

 Inflammatory diarrhoea occurs as a response to food poisoning, other severe infections or as a result of Inflammatory Bowel Disease (Crohn’s disease or Ulcerative Colitis).

 The colour of adult poop can also reveal a lot about your health:

-- Yellow – A yellow or greasy-looking stool may contain too much fat — due to malabsorption or due to a lack of certain enzymes (including bile).
+Yellow – A yellow or greasy-looking stool may contain too much fat — due to malabsorption or a lack of certain enzymes (including bile).

 Bowel frequency varies from patient to patient, but research showed that most people poop anywhere between 3 times a day to 3 times a week!
 Everyone has their own routine and typically you may find yourself passing stools at the same time every day.
 If there is no pattern to your pooping then there may be an underlying gastrointestinal issue.

 Poop should smell bad, as it’s made up of all the stuff your body needs to get rid of including bacteria that give off strong smelly gases.
 However, truly foul-smelling stools may be the result of an infection, Inflammatory Bowel Disease or Coeliac Disease.

 Remember that although all of these factors are important, make sure you don’t self-diagnose.
 If you’re concerned about your poop, contact your GP.